villetou/nordic-dev-layouts/README.md

 ![Nordic keyboard layouts for programming](./header_image.svg)

-This is a collection keyboard layout modifications which make the Nordic keyboard a bit more friendlier for programming.
-The layout brings parts of the US keyboard layout into the Nordic keyboard layout to make programming-specific special characters more accessible, such as the brackets and curly brace characters.
+This is a collection of keyboard layout modifications which change the Finnish, Swedish and Estonian keyboard layouts to a programming friendlier alternative.
+The layout brings parts of the US keyboard layout into the Nordic keyboard layout to make programming-specific special characters more accessible, such as the brackets and curly braces.

 Featured layouts:
 - finnish_dev_layout: For Finnish speaking Finns.
 Sacrifices the `Å` and scarcely used `¨` key to support US like bracket/braces keys.
 Also adds a more convenient `AltGr+Å` and `AltGr+¨` to create parenthesis.
 Moves caret and tilde to AltGr+ä and AltGr+' respectively.